ElianFabian/di-android-task-project/README.md

 This project is to practice concepts like creating a layout and using a recycler view with MVP (Model View Presenter).

-This are the operations you can do:
+These are the operations you can do:
 - Add new tasks.
 - Edit them.
 - Delete them.